Veranstaltungskalender / Calendar of Events

 Influenced by history, culture and family, Mooney responds to community stories, current affairs and social media.
 Armed with a rich cultural upbringing, Mooney now translates the knowledge and stories passed down to him, through art.
 Legally blind, the digital medium’s backlit display allows the artist to produce a high-impact illustrative style with bright, saturated colour that reflects his experiences with keen political energy and insight.
 This blending of digital technology and social commentary is a uniting of the artist’s sense of optimism – pride within the works exude with profoundness and substance.

 The exhibition 'And Then Life Was Beautiful' has been realised with thanks to Dylan Mooney and N.Smith Gallery, Sydney.
-It is displayed in the foyer of the Australian Embassy Berlin and open to visitors Mo-Fri from 09.30 to 16.30.
-If you are interested in visiting the exhibition, please let us know by registering at [email protected].

 Take a look at an overview of our past events below: